Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/introduction.rst

    Every modifier has a unique name per object.
 Two modifiers on one object must have unique names, but two modifiers on different objects can have the same name.
 The default name is based off the modifier type.
 Render (camera icon)
-   Toggles visibility of the modifier effect in the render.
+   Toggles visibility of the modifier's effect in the render.
 Show in viewport (eye icon)
-   Toggles visibility of the modifier effect in the 3D View.
+   Toggles visibility of the modifier's effect in the 3D View.
 Show in Edit Mode (box icon)
    Displays the modified geometry in Edit Mode, as well as the original geometry which you can edit.
 Show on cage (triangle icon)